Current LNIS Members

 Armando Biscontini, 2016, Politecnico di Milano.
 Now physical design engineer at Qualcomm, Cork, Ireland.

 Tengda Shi, 2016.
-Now staff software engineer at Palo Alto Networks, Santa Clara, USA.
+Now principal software engineer at Palo Alto Networks, Santa Clara, USA.

 Andrew Erikson, 2021.